trevorld/game-bit-font/README.rst

   + `View png of glyphs <png/1FA.png>`__
   + All code points.
   + Note this block is just "fairy" chess pieces and Xiangqi pieces

+* Private Use Area: Box Drawing Domino Suits

+  + `View png of glyphs <png/FCA.png>`__
+  + Domino suits from zero to nine in four rotations.
+  + Intended for use making domino tile diagrams with box drawing glyphs where each domino is represented by 3x5 (or 5x3) glyphs with adjacent dominoes sharing their "border" glyphs.

 Roadmap
 -------